Above the line

-An FOB price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.
+A FOB price excludes the cost of insurance and freight from the country of consignment but includes all charges up to the point of the exporting country's customs frontier.

 Forward contracts traded on organised exchanges.
 They give the holder the right to purchase a commodity or a financial asset at a future date.Nôl i'r tabl cynnwys

-Bonds issued or guaranteed by the UK Government.
-Also known as gilt-edged securities or British Government securities.
+Bonds issued or guaranteed by the UK government.
+Also known as gilt-edged securities or British government securities.

-The System of National Accounts (SNA) and the International Monetary Fund (IMF) (in the sixth Edition of its Balance of Payments Manual) recognise three types of gold:
+The System of National Accounts (SNA) and the International Monetary Fund (IMF) (in the sixth edition of its Balance of Payments Manual) recognise three types of gold:

 - monetary gold, treated as a financial asset